-Marketing means:
+Marketing:

-- (1) Except as provided in paragraph (2) of this definition, marketing means \(\pm\)to make a communication about a product or service that encourages recipients of the communication to purchase or use the product or service, unless the communication is made: - (2) Marketing does not include a communication made: - (i) To provide refill reminders or otherwise communicate about a drug or biologic that is currently being prescribed for the individual, only if any financial remuneration received by the covered entity in exchange for making the communication is reasonably related to the covered entity's cost of making the communication. - (ii) For the following treatment and health care operations purposes, except where the covered entity receives financial remuneration in exchange for making the communication: - (i) To describe a health-related product or service (or payment for such product or service) that is provided by, or included in a plan of benefits of, the covered entity making the communication, including communications about: the entities participating in a health care provider network or health plan network; replacement of, or enhancements to, a health plan; and health-related products or services available only to a health plan enrollee that add value to, but are not part of, a plan of benefits.
+- (1) Except as provided in paragraph (2) of this definition, marketing means to make a communication about a product or service that encourages recipients of the communication to purchase or use the product or service. - (2) Marketing does not include a communication made: - (i) To provide refill reminders or otherwise communicate about a drug or biologic that is currently being prescribed for the individual, only if any financial remuneration received by the covered entity in exchange for making the communication is reasonably related to the covered entity's cost of making the communication. - (ii) For the following treatment and health care operations purposes, except where the covered entity receives financial remuneration in exchange for making the communication: - (A) For treatment of an individual by a health care provider, including case management or care coordination for the individual, or to direct or recommend alternative treatments, therapies, health care providers, or settings of care to the individual:

-- (iiA) For treatment of the an individual by a health care provider, including; or - (iii) For case management or care coordination for the individual, or to direct or recommend alternative treatments, therapies, health care providers, or settings of care to the individual; - (B) To describe a health-related produce or service (or payment for such product or service) that is provided by, or included in a plan of benefits of, the covered entity making the communication, including communications about: the entities participating in a health care provider network or health plan network; replacement of, or enhancements to, a health plan; and health-related products or services available only to a health plan enrollee that add value to, but are not part of, a plan of benefits; or - (C) For case management or care coordination, contacting of individuals with information about treatment alternatives, and related functions to the extent these activities do not fall within the definition of treatment. - (3) Financial remuneration means direct or indirect payment from or on behalf of a third party whose product or service is being described.
-Direct or indirect payment does not include any payment for treatment of an individual. - (2) An arrangement between a covered entity and any other entity whereby the covered entity discloses protected health information to the other entity, in exchange for direct or indirect remuneration, for the other entity or its affiliate to make a communication about its own product or service that encourages recipients of the communication to purchase or use that product or service.
+- (B) To describe a health-related product or service (or payment for such product or service) that is provided by, or included in a plan of benefits of, the covered entity making the communication, including communications about: the entities participating in a health care provider network or health plan network; replacement of, or enhancements to, a health plan; and health-related products or services available only to a health plan enrollee that add value to, but are not part of, a plan of benefits; or - (C) For case management or care coordination, contacting of individuals with information about treatment alternatives, and related functions to the extent these activities do not fall within the definition of treatment. - (3) Financial remuneration means direct or indirect payment from or on behalf of a third party whose product or service is being described.
+Direct or indirect payment does not include any payment for treatment of an individual.